Resources and Programs

 - Telehealth partnership with a remote provider to prescribe maintenance medication for opioid use disorder (MOUD) as a “bridge” until a patient’s primary care provider is ready to provide MOUD locally.

-- A clinical staff member in a primary care practice who manages care for people with SUD and mental health concerns and coordinates with other providers to ensure uninterrupted transitions to treatment and support.
+- A clinical staff member in a primary care practice who manages care for people with SUD or mental health concerns and coordinates with other providers to ensure uninterrupted transitions to treatment and support.

 - Facilitating partnerships between rural primary care practices and the Transitions Clinic Network (TCN) to increase formerly incarcerated people’s access to care for chronic health conditions, including SUD, and help them navigate services in the community.
 TCN provides implementation assistance and support to practices.